United States Electric Power Plug Types: Do You Need an Adapter?

 United States uses Type B plugs

 United States uses Type B electrical plugs operating at 120V and 60Hz.
-The United States plug type is part of the European standard, widely used across north-america.

 United States Plug Types

-π Adapter Finder for United States
+🔌 Adapter Finder for United States

 Select your home country above to see if you need an adapter